 From the first Commencement, 1888, students have been speakers or performers at Defiance College Baccalaureates and Commencements.
 In the early years, students would perform recitations, musical numbers, or read essays they had written.
-Students in the College choir and/or band have provided music for the ceremonies over the decades.
+Students p.
+8, 2021-2022 Defiance College Graduate Catalog in the College choir and/or band have provided music for the ceremonies over the decades.
 By the mid-1970s, the highest ranking scholars were usually selected to lead scripture readings or prayers at Baccalaureate, which continues today.
 In the late 1990s, a tradition began of the senior class president or other student leader giving remarks to their fellow graduates during Commencement.